demjhonsilver/mirax-player/README.md

   <div ref={embedVideo}
       data-mirax-width="640" // You can set any value, such as 800x450, to make it larger. data-mirax-height="360" //
-      data-mirax-embed="https://www.tiktok.com/@scout2015/video/6718335390845095173" // links from TikTok Youtube/Shorts and Vimeo
+      data-mirax-fullscreen="true" // boolean only true or false data-mirax-controls="true" // boolean only true or false data-mirax-embed="https://www.tiktok.com/@scout2015/video/6718335390845095173" // links from TikTok Youtube/Shorts and Vimeo
       >
   </div>